robertmok/ai-verse/README.md

 ## Features

 - You can set the system behavior of each AI before you start the simulation.
-    - Some ideas you can try:
+    - Some ideas to try:
         - start a debate
         - start a rap battle
-        - role play characters
+        - role play characters ex.
+Mario and Princess Peach
         - set scenarios like interviews
 - AI responses are displayed in real time as they are generated and received from the backend.